Why Port Arthur in Tasmania is so Fascinating

 Booking a tour is the best way to get to Port Arthur from Hobart if you don’t have your own transport.
 You’ll see more along the way than going it alone.
 Many tours stop off at the main sites on the Tasman Peninsula as well as the Port Arthur Historic Site.

-For a small fee, you can camp inside the Tasman National Park at the Fortescue Bay campsite Access is via an unsealed road and there are basic facilities.
-Bookings are recommended.
+For a small fee, you can camp inside the Tasman National Park at the Fortescue Bay campsite but facilities are basic and access is via an unsealed road.
+This campsite is on the beach and bookings are recommended.

 Mid Range: Port Arthur Villas are just a short walk from the Port Arthur Historic Site.
 The villas offer comfortable accommodation with kitchen facilities for self-catering and a beautiful garden setting.